Conde Nast expected to announce new editor for Vogue Arabia

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+“I don’t want Vogue Arabia to just be another regional magazine.
+I definitely want it to be a global one as well, especially in this political climate.
+I think it’s very important,” the mother of three had said.

+The March arrival of the magazine also had a section entirely in Arabic.

-The surprise departure comes just days after Abdulaziz posted on her Instagram images from the magazine’s launch party held recently in Doha, Qatar.
+Her surprise departure comes just days after Abdulaziz posted on her Instagram images from the magazine’s launch party held recently in Doha, Qatar.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.